KhronosGroup/glTF/specification/2.0/README.md

 glTF assets are JSON files plus supporting external data.
 Specifically, a glTF asset is represented by:

-* A JSON-formatted file (`.gltf`) containing a full scene description: node hierarchy, materials, cameras, as well as descriptor information for meshes, shaders, animations, and other constructs
+* A JSON-formatted file (`.gltf`) containing a full scene description: node hierarchy, materials, cameras, as well as descriptor information for meshes, animations, and other constructs
 * Binary files (`.bin`) containing geometry and animation data, and other buffer-based data
 * Image files (`.jpg`, `.png`, etc.) for textures